ABERCONWY BOROUGH COUNCIL ~

 gwynedd cc arms

-The two red lions passant on a gold background come from the arms of Caernarfonshire County Council, and were derived from the arms of Llewelyn the Last.
-The golden lion rampant on a red background in the centre from the arms of Anglesey County Council, with the goat on the blue background underneath coming from the Merioneth County Council arms.
+The two red lions passant on a gold background come from the arms of Caernarfonshire CC, the single golden lion rampant on a red background in the centre from the arms of Anglesey CC, with the goat on the blue background underneath coming from the Merioneth CC arms.

-The eagle in the crest is from the arms of Owain Gwynedd and on its breast there is a green shield with a representation of the Eagle Tower of Caernarfon Castle.
+The Eagle is from the arms of Owain Gwynedd and on its breast there is a green shield with a representation of the Eagle Tower of Caernarfon Castle.

-The red dragon is a symbol of Welsh nationality and the ploughshare represents agriculture.
-The sea-dragon, like the supporters of Caernarvonshire CC, reflects the seafaring nature of Gwynedd, and the slate slab represents the slate industry.
-The rocky base on which they rest refers to its coast and mountains.
+The Red Dragon ia a symbol of Welsh nationality and holds a ploughshare representing agriculture.
+The Sea Dragon, reflects the seafaring nature of Gwynedd, and it holds in its paw a slate slab representing the slate industry.
+The whole stands on a rocky foundation.

-The motto is a phrase from the Fourth Branch of the Mabinogion which is at least as early as the twelfth century and was previously used by the Caernarvonshire County Council.
+The motto is a phrase from the Fourth Branch of the Mabinogi which is at least as early as the twelfth century.

 ARMS: Per chevron Or and Sable in chief four Oak Trees issuant fructed proper and in base the Head of a Celtic Wheelcross.